DDoS/Cadre/README.md

 If you're lucky, your display data sheet will have the CIE Lab values for each colour, otherwise you can eyeball them...
 An example is available [here](encre/misc/rgb_palette_example.py).

+### Options

+Options are available to tweak the image processing.
+Operations are performed in the [Oklab](https://bottosson.github.io/posts/oklab/) perceptual colour space.

+- Rotation: apply a rotation (after the EXIF orientation, if applicable)
+    - Automatic: landscape is unchanged, portrait is rotated to landscape.
+    - Landscape: unchanged
+    - Portrait: 90° counter-clockwise
+    - Landscape upside-down: 180°
+    - Portrait upside-down: 90° clockwise
+- Dynamic range: percentage of the original image dynamic range to be rescaled into the output palette.
+Using `0` will keep the original dynamic range, which will lead to a lot of clipping if the palette has a small dynamic range.
+Using `1` will force the entirety of the dynamic range into the output, which means no clipping, but lowest contrast possible.
+- Exposure: Lightness scale factor (multiply with `L` component).
+If not specified, then some basic automatic exposure adjustment is made to bring the image dynamic range into the output palette.
+- Brightness: Lightness bias factor (add to `L` component).
+If not specified, then some basic automatic brightness adjustment is made to bring the image dynamic range into the output palette.
+- Contrast: Slope of the sigmoid function used to compress the image dynamic range into the output palette.
+Larger values increase contrat in the mid range, at the cost of compressing the shadows and highlights.
+- Sharpening: edge sharpening, useful to recover some details after the resize.
+- Clipped chroma recovery: α value described [here](https://bottosson.github.io/posts/gamutclipping/#adaptive-%2C-hue-independent), used to recover some color from the clipped highlights caused by gamut mapping.
+- Dither error attenuation: exponential attenuation factor applied to the dither error before diffusion.
+Helps reduce smearing caused by small errors being diffused over large areas, but comes at the cost of colour accuracy.
+Values over `1` create a more artistic effect.

+Options are also defined in [encre_options.json](encre/encre_options.json) for use by Affiche.

 ## Affiche

 *Local web interface*